 Rural Social Isolation and Loneliness: Rates, Importance, and Identifying Risk

-In this session, participants will learn about loneliness and social isolation among older adults in rural and urban areas.
-Dr. Henning Smith will speak to the data, what we know, how social isolation and loneliness are unique in rural areas, and how rural social isolation is a health and mortality risk factor.
-She will discuss what has changed as a result of the current health pandemic, how can we prepare rural providers to ask questions to determine isolation/loneliness, and what can we do for rural people who are experiencing isolation/loneliness.
+In this session, participants learned about loneliness and social isolation among older adults in rural and urban areas.
+Dr. Henning Smith reviewed existing data, what we know, how social isolation and loneliness are unique in rural areas, and how rural social isolation is a health and mortality risk factor.
+She discussed what has changed as a result of the current health pandemic, how to prepare rural providers to ask questions to determine isolation/loneliness, and what can be done for rural people who are experiencing isolation/loneliness.

 The Evolving Nature of Social Connections: Promoting Well-Being in Times of Crisis

 July 22, 2020